Adult Book Groups

 Summary: Between life and death there is a library, and within that library, the shelves go on forever.
 Every book provides a chance to try another life you could have lived.
 To see how things would be if you had made other choices… Would you have done anything different, if you had the chance to undo your regrets?’
 A dazzling novel about all the choices that go into a life well lived, from the internationally bestselling author of Reasons to Stay Alive and How To Stop Time.
 In The Midnight Library, Nora Seed finds herself faced with this decision.
 Faced with the possibility of changing her life for a new one, following a different career, undoing old breakups, realizing her dreams of becoming a glaciologist; she must search within herself as she travels through the Midnight Library to decide what is truly fulfilling in life, and what makes it worth living in the first place.

-Evening Book Group – January 10th at 6:30pm
+Evening Book Group – March 14th at 6:30pm

-Evening Book Group – February 10th at 6:30pm
+Evening Book Group – July 10th at 6:30pm